offendingcommit/valdris/Factions & Organizations/Tinker-Priests.md

 ### Major Strongholds

-**The Brass Cathedral** (Near [[Thymeris the Golden]]): The order's spiritual and administrative center, built from salvaged [[Architect Ruins|Architect]] materials.
+**The Brass Cathedral** (Near [Thymeris the Golden](Thymeris%20the%20Golden.md)): The order's spiritual and administrative center, built from salvaged [Architect](Architect%20Ruins.md) materials.
 Houses the Great Archive of Schematics and the Chamber of Harmonic Meditation.

-**The Grimhaven Mechanistry**: Largest practical workshop, where [[Tinker-Priests]] collaborate with shipwrights to enhance vessels with [[Architect Ruins|Architect]] technology.
+**The Grimhaven Mechanistry**: Largest practical workshop, where [Tinker-Priests](Tinker-Priests.md) collaborate with shipwrights to enhance vessels with [Architect](Architect%20Ruins.md) technology.
 Includes dry docks specifically designed for installing harmonic crystals and resonance chambers in ship hulls.

-**The Kelathon Observatory**: Research station dedicated to studying the [[Singing Spires of Kelathon]].
+**The Kelathon Observatory**: Research station dedicated to studying the [Singing Spires of Kelathon](Singing%20Spires%20of%20Kelathon.md).
 Features specialized acoustic chambers for safely analyzing the spires' songs.

-**The Walking Monastery**: A mobile chapter house that follows the [[Walking Gardens of Yss'andra]], studying its movement patterns and tending to its mechanisms.
+**The Walking Monastery**: A mobile chapter house that follows the [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md), studying its movement patterns and tending to its mechanisms.

 ### Regional Chapters

 Every major city maintains at least a small Tinker-Priest presence:
 - **Urban Workshops**: Offering repair services and basic education
-- **Ruin Stations**: Outposts near significant [[Architect Ruins]]
+- **Ruin Stations**: Outposts near significant [Architect Ruins](Architect%20Ruins.md)
 - **Archive Houses**: Libraries collecting technical documentation
 - **Hospices**: Treating those affected by ruin exposure

 ### Hidden Sanctuaries

 Rumors speak of secret Tinker-Priest facilities:
-- **The Brass Vault**: Supposedly containing dangerous [[Architect Ruins|Architect]] artifacts
+- **The Brass Vault**: Supposedly containing dangerous [Architect](Architect%20Ruins.md) artifacts
 - **The Silence Chamber**: Where failed experiments are contained
 - **The Prophecy Spire**: Hidden location where future predictions are calculated